CHOPPING BOARD CARE INSTRUCTIONS

 Of course you can – Butchers have used Ash and Oak for cutting meat on for 1000’s of years, as long as it’s wiped then allowed to dry it should be fine, even if it does get a bit stained sometimes.
 Just remember the rules when handling raw meat.

-It’s always best to buy a ready made oil that is especially suited and foodsafe to protect your chopping boards and wooden kitchen utensils.
-Although there are cheap chopping board oils mentioned below
+It’s always best to buy a ready made oil that is especially suited and food safe to protect your chopping boards and wooden kitchen utensils.
+Although there are some cheap chopping board oil alternatives in my list mentioned below.

-What do I use for maintaining my wooden kitchen items and chopping boards.
+What do I use in my kitchen for maintaining my wooden cutting boards, kitchen utensils and chopping boards?

-For this reason I recommend you grab a small bottle of Gilly’s by clicking the link below.
+For this reason I recommend you grab a small bottle of Gilly’s chopping board oil by clicking the link below.

 Keep a bottle handy in your kitchen!